 It was a cloudy but warm September day, 16th September 2020 to be precise.
 I was coming towards the end of my week off work, and so I decided to tick off another two stations on the list of 76 railway stations in the East Midlands Ranger area.

-Whenever I book train tickets online and start typing in “Burton” as my start destination, it always offers “Burton Joyce” and “Burton on Trent” as an option.
+Whenever I book train tickets online and start typing in “Burton” as my start destination, it always offers “Burton Joyce” and “Burton on Trent” as options.
 I always wondered where Burton Joyce was, and it turns out that it’s a few miles east of Nottingham, on the line towards Newark on Trent.
 I worked out, through the magic of Google Maps, that it was possible to walk from there to Lowdham in less than an hour, so I figured out a way of doing two stations in one trip.

 The day started, as ever, at Burton on Trent station.
 Unlike when I went to Cromford last week, I arrived in plenty of time for my train up to Derby, from where I would change for Burton Joyce.
 Unfortunately for me, I had a near forty minute wait for my next train, and there isn’t much to do or see at a railway station for that amount of time.
 I decided to walk from one end of the platform to the other, and then back again.
 That got rid of about ten minutes.